testla-project/testla-screenplay-playwright-js/docs/guides/guides.md

   - [Write your own Questions](./advanced_test_setup/create_question.md)
   - [Use it in your test](./advanced_test_setup/write_tests.md)
 - **Aliasing**
-  - [Ability Aliasing](./ability_aliasing//ability_aliasing.md) - Using the same ability with multiple different configurations
+  - [Ability Aliasing](./ability_aliasing//ability_aliasing.md) - Using the same ability with different configurations

 [Back to overview](../../README.md)